However, sleep apnea is also a major contributor to your headache risk, and it can lead to all common types of headaches.

 Cluster headaches are a very severe, but less common form of headache.
 They are short, intense headaches occurring at night and felt on one side of the head.
 Although they do not last for long, they occur, as the name implies, in clusters, with people suffering from many headaches a day for a period of a few short days.
 The headaches may not recur for months.

 The nighttime incidence of cluster headaches makes sleep disturbances a natural link for these headaches.
-But there are many potential reasons why these headaches might come from sleep apnea, such as sleep disturbance, oxygen shortage, or jaw clenching.
+There are many potential reasons why these headaches might come from sleep apnea, such as oxygen shortage or jaw clenching.
 Periodicity of cluster headaches may relate to seasonal causes of sleep apnea.